 - Line a 6" round springform pan with parchment (or foil).
 Set aside.

-- For the Crust: combine all crust ingredients in a medium-sized mixing bowl, mix well.
-Firmly press crust into the springform pan.
+- For the Crust: combine the almond flour, coconut flour and salt in a medium-sized mixing bowl.
+Mix in the coconut oil, maple syrup and vanilla.
+Firmly press the crust into the springform pan.